metabase/metabase/docs/users-guide/09-multi-series-charting.md

 ![add values to multi-series chart](images/multi-series-charts/add_values.gif)

+You can also toggle values for each individual series.
+If you have three series, for example, you can show values on one, two, or all three series.
+In the **Display** tab, click on the down arrow to the right of a series to expand its details, and toggle the **Show values for this series** slider to show or hide its values.
+You can also toggle on values for the whole chart, then selectively hide values for individual series until you have your chart looking just right.

-There is also an option to configure the formatting of the values:
+Additionally, there is an option to configure the formatting of the values:

 - **Auto**.
 Metabase selects the appropriate style for you
 - **Compact**.
 Metabase abbreviates values, e.g., 1,000 becomes 1K.